 Some people might be interested to know what the requirements are to be included as a search engine in Privacy Browser.

-- The search engine must produce usable results.
+- The search engine must produce usable results, including image results.

 Some search engines allow users to alter the default functionality, like the theme or pornography filtration levels, which usually requires cookies.
 This behavior seem reasonable to me, but default functionality of the website, like advancing pages in the search results, must work without cookies.

 The current list of search engines is as follows.

 Monocles is the current default search engine, although there are things I don’t like about them, and I would be happy to switch if I could find something better.

 Users can add whatever search engine they like using the custom option.